 How Do You Handle Working Memory Issues in Children?

-You’ll first need to recognize the signs of working memory issues in your child, which can manifest as difficulties following instructions or trouble with tasks that require holding information in mind.
+You’ll first need to recognise the signs of working memory issues in your child, which can manifest as difficulties following instructions or trouble with tasks that require holding information in mind.

 Once identified, you can implement practical strategies such as breaking tasks into smaller steps or using visual aids to enhance your working memory.

-If problems persist, it’s essential to consult with educational psychologists or other professionals who specialize in cognitive development.
+If problems persist, consulting with educational psychologists or other professionals who specialise in cognitive development is essential.

 Identify Signs of Working Memory Problems

-While it’s crucial to nurture a child’s cognitive abilities, recognizing signs of working memory issues is equally important for effective intervention.
+While it’s crucial to nurture a child’s cognitive abilities, recognising signs of working memory issues is equally important for effective intervention.

 Here’s a quick guide to help you spot if your child is struggling: